Learn how to survive inflation on a tight budget with these 10 realistic tips.

 Creatively Face Shortages

-It’s one thing to choose an alternative in order to save money.
-It’s another thing entirely when you’re forced to go without something because of a shortage can make you feel powerless.
+Choosing an alternative in order to save money feels empowering.
+Being forced to make a choice to go without something because of a shortage can make you feel powerless.

 Instead of allowing a shortage to frustrate you, think of creative ways you can work around the problem.
 For example, if you had planned to make a recipe but can’t find an ingredient, some options are: